aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 A module that you designed to be easy to change **can be made difficult to change** by someone else who simply hangs a dependency on it.

-**SDP says** that modules that are intended to be easy to change aren't depended on by modules that are harder to change.
+**SDP says** that modules that are intended to be easy to change should not be depended on by modules that are harder to change.

 ##### STABILITY

 Stability is related to the **amount of work required to make a change**.

 One way to make a component difficult to change is to make lots of other software components depend on it.
-A component with lots of incoming dependencies is very stable because it requires a great deal of work to reconcile any changes with all the dependent components.
+A **component with lots of incoming dependencies is very stable** because it **requires** a great deal of **work** to reconcile any changes with all the dependent components.

 ```mermaid
 graph TD